basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 # Silicon Labs {{ board_display_name }}

 ## Overview
-Silicon Labs {{ board_display_name }} starter kit is equipped with the EFM32 microcontroller.
+Silicon Labs {{ marketing_display_name }} is equipped with the EFM32 microcontroller.
 It is specifically designed for low-power applications, having energy-saving peripherals, different energy modes and short wake-up times.

 The starter kit is equipped with an Advanced Energy Monitor.
 This allows you to actively measure the power consumption of your hardware and code, in real-time.